Yann-Pravo/sailor-swift/README.md

   - E2E tests with Playwright (20/20 passing, Firefox only) ✅
   - Complete coverage for all authentication methods (email, OAuth, wallet)
   - Optimized CI/CD with browser caching
+- 🚢 **Production Ready**
+  - Deployed on Railway with managed PostgreSQL
+  - Multi-stage Docker builds for optimization
+  - Environment-based configuration
+  - CORS and security hardening

 ## Architecture